 Free Rabies clinics are conducted at the Shelter and are available for those residents who miss their town's clinic.
-Our next free rabies clinic will be held on Sunday, May 15th from 9:00am - 11:00am.
+Our next free rabies vaccination clinic will be held at the shelter on Saturday, May 13th, 2017 from 9:00am - 11:00am.

 Residents are urged to vaccinate their pets early in the year to ensure timely compliance with municipal licensing requirements.

 Who We AreThe Atlantic County Animal Shelter was developed in 1995 as a response to the needs of the municipalities for a regional animal control facility.
 Since its opening, the number of intakes consisting of stray, unwanted and abused animals has drastically decreased by 50 percent.
 This achievement is attributed to the implementation of several programs, including all animals being spayed or neutered prior to adoption and early-age spay and neuter services.
 The primary goal of the Animal Shelter is to reunite lost pets with their owners and to facilitate meaningful adoptions that benefit both pets and owners.
 Community outreach programs and free canine obedience classes help support adopters and further promote responsible pet ownership.
 Visit www.aclink.org/animalshelter to learn more.

 Volunteering and DonationsVolunteers must be 18 years of age.
 If you are interested in helping to exercise and socialize the many animals we have for adoption, just stop in during opening hours and fill out a volunteer request form or you can fill out a volunteer application online by visiting our county website www.aclink.org.
 Donations are always welcome.
 If you would like to donate to the many homeless animals we have, call the shelter and we will provide you with a list of items the animals could use.
 Donations are tax deductible.